 Jasper was born c.
 1431 probably at Hatfield.
 He was the second son of Owen Tudor and Catherine of Valois.
 Catherine was the French princess who married King Henry V of England and gave birth to King Henry VI.
 So Jasper and his elder brother Edmund were half-brothers of the Lancastrian king.
 After King Henry V died, Catherine supposedly married Owen Tudor who worked in her household.
 There is no historical written proof the couple were married but Jasper and Edmund were recognized as legitimate by their contemporaries so we can assume there was a marriage.

 When Jasper was six years old, his mother died.
-During the summer, guardianship of Jasper and Edmund was consigned to Katherine de la Pole, abbess of Barking and sister of the Duke of Norfolk.
+During the summer, guardianship of Jasper and Edmund was consigned to Katherine de la Pole, abbess of Barking and sister of the William de la Pole, 1st Duke of Suffolk.
 Little is known of their time at the abbey but they were undoubtedly treated well.
 The boys remained there for five years and when they reached adolescence, the abbess took them to court to bring them to the attention of their half-brother the king, probably to seek funds as none had been given for their maintenance.
 Henry was fond of his half-brothers and later took them into his household.

 On November 23, 1452, Henry ennobled Jasper and Edmund as high ranking earls.
 Jasper was given the title of Earl of Pembroke and Edmund was made Earl of Richmond.
 In addition to all the estates and lands of the lordship of Pembroke, Jasper received the lordship of the Welsh castle of Builth and the fee-farm of Hereford and £20 per annum.
 Jasper’s ownership of these vast lands in that part of Wales gave the area a new, strong and stable regime which had been lacking since the death of the Duke of Suffolk in 1450.
 The king also made sure the brothers had a magnificent wardrobe to match their enhanced status.